Senior Lecturer in Translational Neuroscience,

 He then embarked on his postdoctoral research work in the laboratories of Prof Mike Sheetz at Columbia University, New York, and Dr Vicky Allan at the University of Manchester.
 There he showed that phosphatidyl inositol phosphates control the direction of axonal mitochondrial transport (De Vos et al., 2003).
 In addition he established that mitochondrial function controls mitochondrial dynamics and showed that the actin cytoskeleton is required for the recruitment of mitochondrial fission factor DRP1 to mitochondria (De Vos et al., 2005).

 He became particularly interested in mitochondrial dynamics and neurodegeneration and relocated to the University of Sheffield to work in Dr Andy Grierson’s laboratory.
 There his research was focused on motor neuron diseases and the characterisation of mitochondrial axonal transport defects in models of amyotrophic lateral sclerosis (ALS) and hereditary spastic paraplegia (De Vos et al., 2007; Kasher et al., 2009).
 This work was continued in the laboratory of Prof Chris Miller and Prof Chris Shaw in the MRC Centre for Neurodegeneration Research at King’s College London, and resulted in publications showing that VAPB interacts with mitochondrial protein PTPIP51 and that ALS VAPBP56S the disrupts axonal transport of mitochondria by increasing intracellular calcium levels.

-End of 2011 he returned to Sheffield and took up the post of Lecturer in Translational Neuroscience in the newly established Sheffield Institute for Translational Neuroscience (SITRaN).
+End of 2011 he returned to Sheffield as faculty member in the newly established Sheffield Institute for Translational Neuroscience (SITRaN).